26 Weeks Pregnant

 Higher blood pressure

 A slight boost in blood pressure is normal at 26 weeks pregnant.
-If your doctor sees too high of a boost, though, they might have you monitored more closely.
+If your doctor sees too high of a rise, though, they might have you monitored more closely.
 That’s because hypertension—a systolic reading of more than 140 mm Hg or diastolic reading of more than 90 mm Hg—could be a sign of preeclampsia or HELLP syndrome.
 These potentially dangerous pregnancy complications would need to be addressed right away.

 What to expect at 26 weeks pregnant

 At 26 weeks pregnant, you’re hopefully still feeling pretty good physically and able to enjoy interacting with baby inside your belly.
 You might be starting to feel a little anxious about birth, though.
 If you are, start thinking seriously about what you hope for your birth experience.
-Remember that you can’t plan exactly what will happen, but you can make plans for many of the possibilities.
+Remember that you can’t plan exactly what'll happen, but you can make plans for many of the possibilities.

 By 26 weeks pregnant, you’ve probably gained about 16 to 22 pounds—or about 27 to 42 pounds if you’re 26 weeks pregnant with twins.
 When you touch your 26 weeks pregnant belly, you’ll notice the top of your uterus is about 2.5 inches above your belly button.
 Your belly will keep growing about a half inch each week for the rest of your pregnancy.
 At 26 weeks, baby size and belly size are likely starting to feel unwieldy, so don’t forget to take it slow.